 - Powered by a Forsaken Child: His knight henchman are really children who're morphed into knights by the gelel stone.

 - Slasher Smile: His big, toothy grin lets Temujin finally recognize his parents' killer.

 - Too Dumb to Live: During his final attacks on Naruto.
-He dismisses one of his attack despite the fact it broke through his shields.
-He takes one of Naruto's rasengans head on... and it burrows right through his chest and eventually his heart.
+He dismisses one of his attacks despite the fact it broke through his shields.
+He takes one of Naruto's Rasengans head-on... and it burrows right through his chest and eventually his heart.
 Granted, he had taken a Rasengan beforehand that had resulted in him getting mangled and his neck twisted a full 180, yet was fully healed by the gelel in the mines.
 After taking the attack, he tries to heal again, but the damage is too thorough this time to be restored from.

 Along with Temujin, Haido has three female knights who can morph to more monstrous forms with the power of the Gelel Stone.
 They are named Fugai, Kamira, and Ranke.